-I thought it might be useful to put together a definitive list of everything I use as a composer, ranging from hardware and software, to books and web hosting.
-This list is updated every few weeks when I have read a book or used a service I feel is useful as a composer.
-If you have any suggestions, please let me know in the comments!
+Here is a list of things we use as composers, ranging from hardware and software, to books and web hosting.
+This list is updated every few weeks when we have read a book or used a service we feel is useful as a composer.
+If you have any suggestions, please let us know in the comments!

-If you want more in depth information on these books, I’ve given some short reviews of each on my Essential Reading for Composers page.
+If you want more in depth information on these books, we’ve given some short reviews of each on my Essential Reading for Composers page.

-Also, I’ve written an eBook called “The Business of Music Licensing – Generating Revenue Through Your Music“ which is a 72 page eBook on the music licensing industry – I hope you’ll take a look
+Also, check out an eBook called “The Business of Music Licensing – Generating Revenue Through Your Music“ which is a 72 page eBook on the music licensing industry.

 - Complete Guide to Film Scoring (Berklee Guide)